Joshua-XIV/QuickRoom/README.md

 # QuickRoom

 **QuickRoom** is a personal project built to explore and integrate **WebSockets** and **WebRTC**, while gaining practical experience deploying a full-stack application.
-The user interface is intentionally minimal — the primary focus was on mastering real-time communication and full deployment workflows.
+The user interface is intentionally minimal as the primary focus was on mastering real-time communication and full deployment workflows.

 🌐 [Live Demo](https://quickroom.netlify.app/)